zsd7200/3x3generator/README.md

 # 3x3 Collage Generator
-Generates a 3x3 collage of images (bmp, png, and jpeg supported) via drag and drop and saves it as a PNG.
+Generates a 3x3 collage of images (bmp, png, and jpeg supported) via drag and drop or file uploading and saves it as a PNG.

 Live demo [available here](https://people.rit.edu/~zsd7200/3x3/).